Erica pubescens

 Photographer: Thabo Maphisa

 The habitat is dry fynbos slopes at lower and middle levels.
-E. pubescens subsp. pubescens is not considered to be threatened in its habitat early in the twenty first century, while the survival status of the other subspecies, subsp. glabrifolia with name indicating hairless leaves, is unsure due to lack of data (Baker and Oliver, 1967; Bond and Goldblatt, 1984; iNaturalist; http://redlist.sanbi.org).
+The habitat population of E. pubescens subsp. pubescens is deemed of least concern early in the twenty first century, while the survival status of the habitat population of the other subspecies, subsp. glabrifolia named for its hairless leaves, is unsure due to lack of data (Bond and Goldblatt, 1984; Baker and Oliver, 1967; iNaturalist; http://redlist.sanbi.org).